Explore the Natural Wonders of Tasmania on Foot and Under the Stars

 Southwest National Park

 For the more adventurous hiker and camper, Southwest National Park is a must-visit destination.
 Located in the remote southwest corner of Tasmania, the park is home to some of the state's most rugged terrain and stunning wilderness.
+With some of the most breathtaking and stark views in the world, one feels at the end of the earth in the Southwest.
 With a range of hiking trails and remote campsites available, you can explore this amazing part of Tasmania at your own pace.
+For those wanting to get a dash of artificial amazement, we recommend viewing the Gordon Dam for a dose of engineering excellence.

 Southwest National Park Tasmania

 Tasmania is a paradise for hikers and campers, offering a range of stunning natural landscapes to explore.
-Whether you're looking for a short hike and camping trip or an epic multi-day trek, Tasmania has something to offer everyone.
-Don't turn up under prepared.
-Gear up at Kakadu's online store here.
+Whether you're looking for a short hike and camping trip or an epic multi-day trek, Tasmania has something to entertain everyone.
+Don't turn up under prepared, such a awesome place also brings some fairly awesome weather Gear up at Kakadu's online store here.

 May 12, 2023 — melissa whillas